Media viewer

 The search filter lets you enter any string of characters that Ancestris will use to match the title, the file name or the hosting entity of the media files.

 Filters include the type of Event or Entity the media file is attached to.
+It is also possible to filter on the folder the file belongs to.

-• Found, if the file exists on your local disks or on the Internet
+- Local, if the file is on your local disks

-• Local, if the file is on your local disks
+- Found, if the file exists on your local disks or on the Internet

-• As Entity, if the media file is attached to a media entity - rather than a media property, which means the same file can be reused to various other entities without having to reference the physical file more than once.
+- Entity, if the media file is attached to a media entity - rather than a media property, which means the same file can be reused to various other entities without having to reference the physical file more than once.

 The filters help you quickly clean your genealogy from unwanted media files.

-• remote, because they tend to be slower to appear
+- Remote, because they tend to be slower to appear

-• as property, because files cannot be reused without repeating the attachment of the file.
+- Property, because files cannot be reused without repeating the attachment of the file.
 If the file name changes, you would have to change it il several properties for instance.

 Sorting choices